Lion's Mane (Hericium erinaceus) is a medicinal and culinary mushroom mainly used to promote the health of the brain

 In addition to its powerful effect on your brain health and your mental and emotional wellbeing, Lion's Mane is also very good for your skin.

-The nerve growth factor (NGF) helps accelerate wound healing. * *
+The nerve growth factor (NGF) helps accelerate the healing of wounds and other tissues.

 How do you use Lion's mane?